 The premium version will give you access to additional features, like more layers.

-Remember, FlipaClip is for 2D animation only.
+Remember, FlipaClip is primarily a 2D animation tool.

-16. Paper By WeTransfer
+13. Paper By WeTransfer

 You can organize your sketches into journals and add beautiful colors to your journals.
 You can also add and edit photos and create collages.

 There’s a lot you can do with the free Paper By WeTransfer app, but you can always upgrade to premium if you feel like you need more advanced tools.
-The choice is yours, however – many people will find the free version sufficient for their needs.

 Wrapping It Up: What Is The Best Free Drawing App For iPads?